 Fun fact: I got married at a BJ’s Restaurant.
 During a six-month period when I lived in a Southern California suburb surrounded by giant, generic chain restaurants like Applebee’s and Outback Steakhouse, my future husband and I developed an unexpected affection for the doughy deep-dish pizzas and hot-pink strawberry lemonades at the local BJ’s.
 Not to mention the Pizookie, a cookie baked in a small cake pan, served hot and gooey with ice cream scooped on top.
 The Pizookie had a lot to do with it, come to think of it.

 When we had to get married on paper several months before our actual wedding for health insurance reasons — ah, America — I can’t remember which of us first suggested BJ’s, but we were both immediately on board.
-For one thing, the idea of making a legally-binding commitment to each other at a restaurant that had trademarked the name Fanburgers™ and had a section of the menu devoted to “Giant Stuffed Potatoes” was hilarious.
-Also: we could eat Pizookies!
+For one thing, the idea of making a legally binding commitment to each other at a restaurant that had trademarked the name Fanburgers™ and had a section of the menu devoted to “Giant Stuffed Potatoes” was hilarious.
+Also, we could eat Pizookies!

 Combine the pleasure of a warm-from-the-oven cookie with the butterscotch goodness of soft cookie dough and you have a deep-dish chocolate chip cookie.
 When I serve them at parties, I like to make the dessert completely over-the-top by baking the dough in a big baking dish, piling some ice cream in the middle, and passing out spoons for communal pigging out.
 It usually gets really quiet from the moment I put it down on the table until the last bits of melted chocolate are scraped from the edge of the pan.

-But individual cookies are a little more refined and also make it easier to make a batch of dough, portion it out and freeze it for later gatherings.
-Made as written, one cookie is a very generous and dangerously easy to eat portion for one, or a just-right dessert for two people after a big meal.
+But individual cookies are a little more refined and also make it easier to make a batch of dough, portion it out, and freeze it for later gatherings.
+Made as written, one cookie is a very generous (and dangerously easy to eat) portion for one, or a just-right dessert for two people after a big meal.
 With or without Fanburgers™ and Giant Stuffed Potatoes.

-1 cup all-purpose flour
+- 1 cup

 - 1/2 teaspoon

 - 1/2 teaspoon

 (4 ounces) unsalted butter, softened

-1/2 cup packed light brown sugar
+packed light brown sugar

-1/3 cup granulated sugar
+- 1/3 cup

 - 1 teaspoon

 bittersweet chocolate chips (or 6 ounces dark chocolate, chopped)

 Vanilla ice cream (optional, for serving)